 Discussion:

-Based on the results of the this study, last year students had more positive attitude towards abortion, but generally few number of students completely agreed or agreed voluntary abortion.
-In the study of Hagen et al., (2012) performed in Norway with the aim of determining the attitude of first and last year students towards abortion and the level of satisfaction of the students from abortion trainings, the results indicated that fourth and fifth year students ear students were more liberal (abortion on demand) than first year students (18).
+Based on the results of the this study, final year students had more positive attitude towards abortion, but generally few number of students completely agreed or agreed voluntary abortion.
+In the study of Hagen et al., (2012) performed in Norway with the aim of determining the attitude of first and last year students towards abortion and the level of satisfaction of the students from abortion trainings, the results indicated that fourth and fifth year students year students were more liberal (abortion on demand) than first year students (18).
 In the study of Wheeler et al. (2012), advanced medical students were more likely to support abortion provision in comparison with other groups, which is consistent with the results of the present study.
 Other results from the Hagen et al., (2012) indicated that 87.5% of students agree with abortion on demand (16,18) that is not consistent with the findings of the present study that could reflect differences in personal beliefs, laws, educational experiences of the students and also dependence of attitude towards abortion on cultural, professional, religious beliefs and health systems of different countries.

 In the present research, most of the students completely agree or agree that "An abortion is indicated if a female’s own health is endangered by the pregnancy".
 In this regard, the results of the study of Olaitan (2011) showed that students support abortion when it is on health condition of either the mother or fetus (19).